Application Acceptance Resumes | Paycheck Protection Program

 When can I apply?

-Lenders will be accepting applications again as of Monday, April 27, 2020.
+Lenders began accepting applications again as of Monday, April 27, 2020.
 The program is first come, first served, so businesses are encouraged to work with their local bank or credit union as soon as possible if interested.
 If you wish to begin preparing your application, you can download a copy of the PPP borrower application form to see the information that will be requested from you when you apply with a lender.

 What types of non-profits are eligible?